Atopic dermatitis , sometimes called eczema, is a

 The main symptom of atopic

 dermatitis is itching, followed by rash.
-The rash is red and patchy and may be
+The rash is red and patchy.
+It may be

 long-lasting (chronic) or may come and go (recurring).
 Tiny bumps that look like little blisters may appear and ooze fluid or crust over.
 Scratching can cause the sores to